milvus-io/milvus/tests/python_client/chaos/README.md

 ### Milvus in cluster mode
 #### pod kill

-kill pod every 5s
+Kill pod every 5s

 #### pod network partition

-two direction(to and from) network isolation between a pod and the rest of the pods
+Two direction(to and from) network isolation between a pod and the rest of the pods

 #### pod failure